1mackenziekyle/cover-letters/README.md

 - make a new folder called /input
 - add your cover letter template under /input folder and edit the variable 'templateName' in task.js (mine is cover-letter-template.docx)
 - in your template word doc, use the variables {JOB_TITLE}, {ORGANIZATION}, {LOCATION}. {DATE}.
-- add file: input/user.txt that includes your UBC CWL login, followed by your UBC password on the line below (no quotes, just what you would type in the box)
+- add file: input/user.txt that includes your UBC CWL login, followed by the password on the line below (no quotes, just what you would type in the box)

 ##### Kyle Mackenzie 2022